-Membe rship of co nmittee Designa- Sumplementerry Name Nominating Committee Compensation Committee Audit Committee tion as indepen- dent Supplementary explanation of the relationship Reasons for appointment Gary John Pruden officer There is no fact that falls under attribute information.
+Membe rship of co mmittee Designa- tion as Supplementary Name Nominating Committee Compensation Committee Audit Committee indepen- dent officer explanation of the relationship Reasons for appointment Gary John Pruden 0 There is no fact that falls under attribute information.
 International Federation of Accountants.
 Since he assumed the post of Outside Director of Olympus in June 2022, he has been giving guidance/advice regarding the business management of Olympus at meetings of the Board of Directors.
 In addition, he has promoted the audit of the execution of duties by the Executive Officers and Directors of Olympus as a member of the Audit Committee.
 Olympus expects that Outside Directors will monitor management from the perspective of achieving sustainable growth of Olympus and enhancing corporate value over the medium to long term as entrusted by shareholders, and will provide advice based on their own knowledge.
 From the above, Olympus has determined that he is an indispensable person for the composition of the Board of Directors and nominated him.
-In addition, Olympus considers that there is no risk of conflicts of interest with general shareholders and designates him as an independent officer because he meets the standards for the independence of outside officers stipulated by the Tokyo Stock Exchange and the "Criteria for Independence of outside officers" stipulated by Olympus.
+In addition, Olympus considers that there is no risk of conflicts of interest with general shareholders and designates him as an independent officer because he meets the standards for the independence of outside officers stipulated by the Tokyo Stock Exchange and the "Criteria for Independence of Outside Officers" stipulated by Olympus.
 Mr. Gary John Pruden has over 30 years of global business experience and extensive experience and knowledge as a business manager at Johnson & Johnson Group, one of the world's leading companies in the healthcare industry.
 He also has experience as an Outside Director of several U.S. companies.
-Since he assumed the post of Outside Directors will monitor management from the perspective of achieving sustainable growth of Olympus and enhancing corporate value over the medium to long term as entrusted by shareholders, and will provide advice based on their own knowledge.
-From the above, Olympus and enhancing the internationality and diversity of the Board of Directors as a global meeter to radio that he will contribute to achieving sustainable growth of Olympus s aim of enhancing the internationality and diversity of the Board of Directors as a global meeter to monivelege.
-From the above, Olympus shas det
+Since he assumed the post of Outside Director of Olympus in June 2022, he has been giving guidance/advice regarding the business management of Olympus at meetings of the Board of Directors.
+In addition, as a member of the Compensation Committee, he facilitated decisions regarding executive compensation.
+Olympus expects that Outside Directors will monitor management from the perspective of achieving sustainable growth of Olympus and enhancing corporate value over the medium to long term, as well as fulfilling Olympus and enhancing corporate value over the medium to long term, as well as fulfilling Olympus and